 Our planners have created the Council-approved Official Plan (Livable Oakville) to set out the policies necessary to achieve the town’s long-term vision for growth.

-Planners are also required to implement policy direction from the province and region for how growth is directed in Oakville.
+Planners are also required to implement policy direction from the province for how growth is directed in Oakville.
 They also review development applications to ensure the vision and policies in the town’s official plan are upheld and ensure any changes are appropriate.

 Planners work with other experts in transportation, engineering, and landscape architecture, and more.
 They coordinate and collaborate with various municipal departments and organizations outside of the municipality to provide recommendations on potential changes in land use, to ensure plans are implementable, meet the needs of the community and are sustainable.